havardh/javaflow/CONTRIBUTIONS.md

 Tests are mainly added as integration tests in [`ExecutionIntegrationTest`]([integration-tests]).

-- `./gradlew test` - Runs the all the tests
+- `./gradlew test` - Runs all the tests

 #### Continuous integration